Mike Tomlin: Head coach

+2007–2008: Hiring and Super Bowl XLIII

-After spending 2006 as the Vikings' defensive coordinator, Tomlin was selected to interview for the vacant head coaching position with the 2005 Super Bowl Champion Pittsburgh Steelers.
-With only a year of experience as a defensive coordinator, Tomlin was hired on January 27, 2007, to become the 16th Steelers head coach.
-Tomlin replaced Bill Cowher, who retired after spending 15 years with the team.
+After spending 2006 as the Vikings' defensive coordinator, Tomlin was selected to interview for the vacant head coaching position with the 2005 Super Bowl champion Pittsburgh Steelers.
+With only a year of experience as a defensive coordinator, Tomlin was hired on January 27, 2007, to become the 16th head coach in franchise history, replacing Bill Cowher, who retired after spending 15 years with the team.
 Tomlin had also interviewed for the head coaching vacancy with the Miami Dolphins, a job that eventually went to former Indiana head coach Cam Cameron.

 With Tomlin, the Steelers continued a trend of hiring head coaches in their 30s.
 The others were Cowher (age 34 in 1992), Chuck Noll (38 in 1969), Bill Austin (38 in 1966), John Michelosen (32 in 1948), Jim Leonard (35 in 1945), Aldo Donelli (33 in 1941), Walt Kiesling (35 in 1939), Johnny "Blood" McNally (33 in 1937), and Joe Bach (34 in 1935).

 Tomlin is the 10th African-American head coach in NFL history and the first for the Steelers franchise.
-The Steelers owner, Dan Rooney, has served as the head of the NFL's diversity committee and proposed the Rooney Rule, requiring that teams interview at least one minority candidate when hiring a new head coach.
+Steelers owner Dan Rooney has served as the head of the NFL's diversity committee and proposed the Rooney Rule, requiring that teams interview at least one minority candidate when hiring a new head coach.
 Although Tomlin's ascension to an NFL head coaching job has been cited as evidence of the rule working as intended, Rooney himself disputed this, as he had already interviewed a minority candidate prior to interviewing Tomlin.

+The Rooney Rule dictates that for all head-coaching openings, each team must interview at least one minority candidate.
+But here's what's interesting: The coach who might be the Rooney Rule's greatest advertisement didn't benefit from it.
+"Let me say this: Mike Tomlin was not part of the Rooney Rule," Rooney said.
+"We had already interviewed Ron Rivera [then the Bears' defensive coordinator], and so that fulfilled the obligation," Rooney said.
+"We went on, had heard about Mike, called him in and talked to him.
+He was very impressive."